 12.07 Use For Family Emergency.
 In the event of a bona fide family emergency at the Chief's discretion, the Chief or his/her designee can permit an employee to take time off with vacation leave applied as compensation.

 ARTICLE 13 - HOLIDAYS

 13.01 Rates of Accrual.
-In lieu of holidays, all eligible employees shall receive a pool of hours commensurate with their assignment as of January 1st of each year.
-Officers assigned to:
+All eligible employees shall receive a pool of hours commensurate with their assignment as follows:

 10 hour shift: 120 hours

 12 hour shift: 144 hours

 12.5 hour shift: 150 hours